seanfisk/python-project-template/README.rst

 Issues
 ======

-Please report any bugs or requests that you have using the Github issue tracker!
+Please report any bugs or requests that you have using the GitHub issue tracker!

 Development
 ===========